 - advice on a package of forestry accounting and operational improvements, any future phase-out of free allocation and other operational and technical matters.
 Information on this work is available here.

 Consultation with stakeholders took place during August and September 2018 to help inform the Government’s final policy decisions on improvements to the NZ ETS.
-In December 2018 the Government announced the first tranche of decisions in December 2018 and the second tranche of decisions in May 2019.
+The Government announced decisions in December 2018 and in May and July 2019.

 For stakeholder submissions see Consultation on proposed improvements to the New Zealand Emissions Trading Scheme